 Step Operation Description 1 Enable the NDP function globally and for the port, and then configure NDP parameters Optional.
 On Cluster → NDP → NDP Config page, enable the NDP function on the switch.
 2 Enable the NTDP function globally and for the port, and then configure NTDP parameters Optional.
 On Cluster→NTDP→NTDP Config page, enable the NTDP function on the switch.
 3 Establish a cluster and configure the related parameters Optional.
-On Cluster→Cluster→Cluster Config page, establish a cluster and configure the related parameters. cluster select the button to configurati On Cluster→Cluster→Collect Topology page, double- click the icon of the switch to view its detailed information; click the icon, and then click the Manage button to log on to its Web management page for configuration.
+On Cluster→Cluster→Cluster Config page, establish a cluster and configure the related parameters.
+4 Manage the device in the cluster Optional.
+On Cluster→Cluster→Member Config page, select the desired member switches and click the Manage button to log on to its Web management page for configuration.
+Or On Cluster→Cluster→Cluster Topology page, double- click the icon of the switch to view its detailed information; click the icon, and then click the Manage button to log on to its Web management page for configuration.